We combine resources and communities with physically disabled people to celebrate life after injury through adaptive scuba diving.

 The travel, equipment, and training required to become a Dive Pirate is often a significant barrier for these heroes to overcome.

-You can help by supporting a diver’s journey, become a Dive Pirates member to help purchase equipment, or support local dive chapters for training.
+You can help by supporting a diver’s journey; become a Dive Pirates member to help purchase equipment or support local dive chapters for training.

 While we appreciate offers for scuba equipment donations, we must make sure we only use new gear under warranty to ensure the safest dive experience.
 As a result, we cannot accept equipment donations.
+Please contact us with any further inquiry on donation options.